Skip to main content

 Queen Mary University of London are proud to be a university that opens the doors of opportunity to anyone with the potential to succeed.
 Queen Mary's work to create an inclusive environment for our LGBTQIA+ staff and students is underpinned in our People, Culture, and Inclusion Enabling Plan.

-Dating back to the Stonewall Riots in New York City, June 1969, Pride Month is an opportunity to celebrate and platform the diverse voices of LGBTQIA+ people.
-It is a time to highlight the progress and achievements that have been made, whilst also acknowledging the challenges that continue to be faced while striving for equality.
+Dating back to the Stonewall Riots in New York City, June 1969, Pride Month is an opportunity to celebrate the voices of LGBTQIA+ people.
+It also serves as a time to reflect upon the challenges LGBTQIA+ people face while striving for equality, dignity and respect.

 Photo of Philippa Lloyd